brianadams2337/containerstore-demo/.changeset/afraid-queens-share.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Subscription] Use focusable elements within dropdowns of `SFProductSubscriptionSelection.vue`.
+[Subscription] Enhanced accessibility of subscription selection dropdowns (`SFProductSubscriptionSelection`) by ensuring focusable elements are used.